Do you need to change your Facebook marketing strategy?

-While we use a few social accounts to promote Just Publishing Advice, organic search traffic from Google, Bing and Yahoo delivers over 80% of our site traffic.
+While we use a few social accounts to promote Just Publishing Advice, organic search traffic from Google, Bing and Yahoo delivers well over 80% of our site traffic.
 We have never used, nor needed to use advertising on Facebook.

 But our sister site, Whizbuzz Books is heavily reliant on social media for book promotion.
 When we noticed the first signs of a dropoff in Facebook activity, we were, by chance, in a very fortunate position.

 Over the preceding 12 months, we had spread our social media activity across more platforms.